bmolnar91/workbook/module_advanced_enterprise_general.md

 1. **Factory Method pattern** (creational):
    - A normal factory produces goods; a software factory produces objects.
 And not just that — it does so without specifying the exact class of the object to be created.
 To accomplish this, objects are created by calling a factory method instead of calling a constructor.
    - There's nothing wrong with using `new` to create objects but it comes with the baggage of **tightly coupling** our code to the concrete implementation class, which can occasionally be problematic.
-   - Static factory methods returning the same type as the containing class are substitutes for constructors, with several advantages:
+   - **Static factory methods** returning the same type as the containing class are **substitutes for constructors**, with several advantages:
      - Unlike constructors, they have **names**.
 In some cases this makes our code **more readable**.
 More importantly, it is possible to have **two different factory methods with the same signature**.
      - Unlike constructors, they are **not required to create a new object** each time they're invoked.
 We can add features like pooling, caching, lazy loading, or other extras and limitations.
 Singleton's `getInstance()` is a good example for this.
      - Unlike constructors, they can **return an object of any subtype** of their return type.
 2. **Singleton pattern** (creational):
-   - The singleton pattern is used to limit creation of a class to only one object.
+   - The singleton pattern is used to limit creation of a class to only **one object**.
 This is beneficial when one (and only one) object is needed to coordinate actions across the system.
-   - There are several examples of where only a single instance of a class should exist, including caches, loggers, etc.
+   - There are several examples of where only a single instance of a class should exist, including **caches**, **loggers**, etc.
 3. **Iterator pattern** (behavioral):
-   - The iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
-The iterator pattern decouples algorithms from containers in most cases.
+   - The iterator pattern is a design pattern in which an iterator is used to **traverse a container** and access the container's elements.
+The iterator pattern **decouples algorithms from containers** in most cases.
    - For example, the hypothetical algorithm _SearchForElement_ can be implemented generally using a specified type of iterator rather than implementing it as a container-specific algorithm.
 This allows _SearchForElement_ to be used on any container that supports the required type of iterator.
+   - `foreach`

 #### What is the purpose of the Iterator Pattern?